 Who We Are

 Founded in 2000, Tech Goes Home (TGH) empowers communities to access and use digital tools to overcome barriers and advance lives.
-Our programs are directed at individuals without technology at home, with a focus on those who are un- or under-employed, are from low-income households, have limited English proficiency, or are living with disabilities.
+Our programs focus on serving people and communities who face systemic barriers to technology adoption.

 We measure success by the digital life skills, computers, and internet access that graduates gain through participating in the TGH program, and the extent to which they feel empowered to apply those skills and tools to improve their lives in whatever way will benefit them most.
 Last year:

 of graduates have accessed vaccine information or scheduled a vaccine appointment online using their new digital skills and tools

 of graduates got a new job, got a better job, had a pay raise, entered a work training program, entered a new education program, or started a business